rishavraj-dev/HospitalManagementSystem/statement.md

 ## 📌 Summary

-This project demonstrates a simple yet functional **Hospital Management System**, focusing on clean design, modularity, and real-world application of Python + MySQL.
+This project demonstrates a simple yet functional **Hospital Management System**, focusing on real-world application of Python + MySQL.
-It is beginner-friendly, easy to run, and fulfills academic project requirements with clear modules and proper documentation.
+It is beginner-friendly project and is easy to operate

 ---